 SANFORD INDEPENDENT FILM FESTIVAL: Script-to-Screen Contest

-Sanford International Film Festival is seeking scripts for a Script-to-Screen contest.
+Sanford Independent Film Festival is seeking scripts for a Script-to-Screen contest.
 Scripts will be judged by a panel for creativity and storytelling first and foremost, but also with consideration to feasibility of shooting on a budget.
-The Sanford International Film Festival, in partnership with WSSR-TV, and Sanford Films will develop a winning short script for special screening at next year's Sanford International Film Festival.
+The Sanford Independent Film Festival, in partnership with WSSR-TV and Sanford Films, will develop a winning short script for special screening at next year's Sanford Independent Film Festival.

 Guidelines and Rules are as follows:

 This contest is open to anyone who is not a judge, or a part of the WSSR-TV/Sanford Films production team.
 Our judges--in consultation with the production team--will select the most compelling screenplay that the production team can film.

 A writer may enter more than one screenplay provided they enter each screenplay separately, and pay a separate submission fee for each entry.

-Finalists will be notified by email on or before August 11, 2019.
-A winning screenplay will be announced at the Awards Ceremony of the 2019 Sanford International Film Festival.
+Finalists will be notified by email on or before August 14, 2020.
+A winning screenplay will be announced at the Awards Ceremony of the 2020 Sanford Independent Film Festival.

 Screenplays must be in English, typed, and in industry-accepted screenplay format.
 Sample screenplays, screenplay templates, and screenplay writing freeware are available online.
 All genres accepted.
 Final decisions are entirely the judges discretion.

 Length: Screenplays must be no longer than thirty 8.5" x 11" pages, in proper screenplay format, with no smaller than a 12 font.

 Feasibility: The winning screenplay will be filmed in or around Sanford, Maine.
 The story may take place anywhere, as long as it can be filmed locally in a reasonable amount of time.
 Please consider simplicity--a tight story with few characters and locations is more feasible than a sci-fi epic loaded with characters and special effects.

 Please see submission fees pulldown menu.